feathersjs-ecosystem/feathers-elasticsearch/README.md

 );
 ```

+## Raw Queries
+Elastic Search is very powerful and sometimes the feathers interface isn't powerful enough.
+You can use `client.raw({})` to pass an elastic search query directly to the ES client.

+For examples of this power feature, please review the tests in this repo.

 ## Supported Elasticsearch versions

 feathers-elasticsearch is currently tested on Elasticsearch 2.4, 5.0, 5.1, 5.2 and 5.3.
 Please note, event though the lowest version supported is 2.4,